Live Help NOW 800-809-3776

-If you have been injured on the job in Indiana, your employer’s worker’s compensation insurance should cover your medical care and pay a portion of your lost wages if you are out of work for a long time and exhaust your sick leave.
+If you have been injured on the job in Indiana, your employer’s worker’s comp insurance should cover your medical care and pay a portion of your lost wages if you are out of work for a long time and exhaust your sick leave.
 The Indiana Worker’s Compensation Act entitles an employee who is injured on the job or develops a work-related disease to paid medical care and other benefits.
 The treatment must be medically necessary.
 In most cases, the employer designates a doctor to treat the worker’s injuries.
 In cases of emergency, the injured employee may go to the nearest hospital or doctor’s office for treatment.

 What should you do if you are injured in the workplace?

 The Worker’s Compensation application process includes multiple administrative steps and deadlines that you must comply with to avoid having your claim delayed or denied.
 It is important that you get an understanding of the following steps:

 - report your injury promptly by giving a written notice to your supervisor or human resources office